iamdanielsuresh/book-recommender/README.md

 ## 🌟 Overview

 This project transforms raw book metadata into a semantic recommender system.
-Starting with 7,000+ books from Kaggle, I explored the data, built a vector search engine, generalized categories with zero-shot classification, added sentiment analysis, and wrapped it in a slick Gradio dashboard.
-It’s fast, free, and runs locally (or soon on DigitalOcean!).
+Starting with 7,000+ books from Kaggle, I explored the data, built a vector search engine, generalized categories with zero-shot classification, added sentiment analysis, and wrapped it in a Gradio dashboard.
+It’s fast, free, and runs locally .

 ### Key Features
 - **Semantic Search**: Find books by description using SBERT embeddings.